elixr-games/elics/docs/architecture/entity.md

 - **Component Management**: Facilitates adding, accessing, and removing components to and from entities.
 - **Lifecycle Handling**: Manages the entity's active state and provides functionality for its destruction.
 - **Query Integration**: Integrates seamlessly with query mechanisms for effective entity processing.
+- **Vector Views**: Provides optimized access to array-like data in components, reducing memory overhead for operations like reading vectors.

 ## Entity Pooling

-In EliCS, entities are managed efficiently through an entity pooling system handled by the `EntityManager`.
+Entities are managed efficiently through an entity pooling system handled by the `EntityManager`.
 This internal mechanism optimizes performance and resource utilization by reusing entity instances.

 ### How It Works